-Table 5.
-Core Highway Frontage Sign Overlay Zone (CHFS) Bulletin Board CKERMAN MIDDLE SCHO A. Use on site: church, school, or public/semi-public facility.
-Location/Number: Only allowed as part of a Size: bulletin board may Maximum Height: encompass up to 75 percent of determined by permitted sign, as set forth in 16.42.040.C.2. sign face area. height of sign.
-B. Use on site: all other uses.
-Size: bulletin board may Maximum Height: Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2. encompass up to 50 percent of determined by sign face area. height of sign.
-Electronic Message Board A. Use on site: all uses.
-Size: electronic message board Maximum Height: Location/Number: Only allowed as part of a may encompass up to 25 determined by permitted sign, as set forth in 16.42.040.C.2. percent of sign face area. height of sign.
+Bulletin Board

+Size: bulletin board may

+encompass up to 75 percent of

+sign face area.

+Maximum Height: determined by height of sign.
+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.

+Size: bulletin board may encompass up to 50 percent of sign face area.

+Maximum Height: determined by height of sign.
+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.

+Electronic Message Board

+Size: electronic message board may encompass up to 25 percent of sign face area.

+Maximum Height: determined by height of sign.

+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.